-Unlike its famed free option, you get full access to 1,800+ servers in more than 80 countries, support for connecting up to 5 devices, 24/ 7 support and, of course, absolutely no ads at all.
+Hotspot Shield is a premium package gives you full access to 1,800+ servers in more than 80 countries, support for connecting up to five devices, 24/7 customer support and, of course, absolutely no ads at all.
 It's yet more evidence that taking the plunge and paying just a few dollars a month gets you a far superior VPN experience - especially when you read more below about its exclusive pricing just for TechRadar readers.

-Those specs on paper are fairly unspectacular in the context of what some other providers give.
+Yes, some of those specs on paper are fairly unspectacular in the context of what some other providers give.
 But it's what our in-depth testing revealed that really stands out - and that's pure speed.
 If your main consideration when picking a VPN is speed (perhaps you're a gamer, streamer or torrenter) then Hotspot should be towards the very top of your shortlist.

-Performance was a major highlight in our tests, with Hotspot Shield's proprietary Catapult Hydra protocol helping to deliver some of the fastest and most consistent download speeds we've seen and an average of 330-410Mb when using US servers.
+Performance was a big highlight in our tests, with Hotspot Shield's proprietary Catapult Hydra protocol helping to deliver some of the fastest and most consistent download speeds we've seen and an average of 360-380Mb when using US or UK servers.
 Speeds remain high to some of the most distant locations, too.

-If Hotspot used 2021 to bring in some independent auditors to verify its logging practices, we'd be happier still.
+If Hotspot uses 2021 to bring in some independent auditors to verify its logging practices, we'd be happier still.
 Especially as the provider does admit to logging VPN sessions, bandwidth, domains accessed and IP addresses.
 All of these are reasoned out on Hotspot's website, but we'd welcome an auditor's view on things.
 There's also room for improvement on its iOS app, which just doesn't quite match the high quality desktop or Android experience.

 Subscribe for more than just a month at a time, and Hotspot Shield becomes one of the best priced premium VPNs on the market.
 And if you try it and still aren't impressed, then there's a generous 45-day money back guarantee that will let you get your money back without issue.

-Hotspot Shield has come on in leaps and bounds and you can try it for 45 days risk free to discover for yourself why we rate it so highly.
+You can try one of our current favorite VPNs for 45 days risk free to discover for yourself why we rate it so highly.
 The biggest savings kick in if you choose to sign up for three years, as it brings the effective monthly cost down to a mere $2.49 USD / £2.29 - a price you won't find anywhere else on the web!